Assassination of Soleimani: What if Iran’s real plan of revenge is to turf Trump out of office?

 Assassination of military leader of a sovereign nation

 Iran showed great restraint in limiting its initial retaliatory move to the conservative missile strikes on the military bases.
 But Trump, after all, has assassinated the military leader of a sovereign nation on the soil of another sovereign nation (and there was no consultation over the move with the Iraqis).
 The Iranians almost certainly have more in store.
-Whatever the truth about the level of involvement Soleimani had with “terrorists” and pro-Iran militia that took the lives of hundreds of US soldiers in Iraq as he masterminded Iran’s diplomatic and military moves in Middle East conflict zones—and nobody seriously claims that he didn’t get blood on his hands amid the labyrinthine and clandestine world of hostilities in the region—Trump went beyond the pale in casually taking him out with a remote-control Reaper drone attack at an airport, ordered from his holiday residence in Florida.
+Whatever the truth is about the level of involvement Soleimani had with “terrorists” and pro-Iran militia that took the lives of hundreds of US soldiers in Iraq as he masterminded Iran’s diplomatic and military moves in Middle East conflict zones—and nobody seriously claims that he didn’t get blood on his hands amid the labyrinthine and clandestine world of hostilities in the region—Trump went beyond the pale in casually taking him out with a remote-control Reaper drone attack at an airport, ordered from his holiday residence in Florida.

 Portraits of Soleimani are being carried aloft in rallies from Tehran to Gaza to Yemen.
 The charismatic major-general, 62 when he died, who rose from his origins as a farm boy has become a “living martyr” and icon of the Shi’ite anti-American resistance.
 Adding to the keenly felt indignance is that his big role in halting the rampage of the Islamic State terror across Iraq and Syria, sometimes even co-ordinating with the US, is rarely acknowledged in the West.